ArchiMickey/pl_srgan/README.md

 # Introduction
 This is an implementation of SRGAN with pytorch lightning.
 I code this for learning pytorch lightning and SRGAN.

-# Training
-In my training, I use DIV2K and VOC2012 dataset.
-You can create your own dataset directory and edit the path in your config yaml file.

 # How to use
 ## Environment setup
 You can install the conda environment with `environment.yml` provided.
 Command: